What is a letter of recommendation?

 Here are popular types of recommendation letters for specific situations:

-Customizing a general recommendation letter according to these popular situations could help you better support your recommendee in their career development.
+Customizing a general recommendation letter according to these common situations could help you better support the applicant in their career development.